chrisFruit/2019MasterThesis/README.md

 >>> DualCompetingRateDevolatilisation/:
 - Contains the source and header file for the dual-competing rate solver.
 - The actual model implementation is found in the source file on line #139.

+>>> MATLAB_Optimization/:
+- Contains the full optimization routine for the kinetic parameters
+- The mass loss sub-routine is described between lines #70-133